project-meucci/thimm.github.io/docs/Investing in Regenerative Agriculture and Food/69-thomas-rippel-checking-in-on-land-ownership-stable-coins-pensions-for-farmers-and-city-folks.md

 ---
-title: 69 Thomas Rippel, checking in on land ownership, stable coins, pensions for farmers and city folks
+title: 69 Thomas Rippel Checking In On Land Ownership Stable Coins Pensions For Farmers And City Folks
 description: Transcripts for podcasts from the regenerative agriculture space.
 Search and find episodes and timestamps.
 ---

 ### Investing in Regenerative Agriculture and Food  (2020-01-14)